-Pastors/shepherds know and care for the members
+Pastors/shepherds know and care for Christ's followers

-God gives spiritual leaders the responsibility of caring for the people under their care (1 Peter 5:1-4).
-Jesus described the model shepherd in John 10:1-18.
-He is the primary example, and human shepherds are to follow his example as much as possible.
-The shepherd (church leader) is to know each of the sheep under his care and each of the sheep (church members) is to know their shepherd in a personal way.
-If this is not true in a spiritual family (church), the group is probably more like a business than a family.
+Jesus and Paul both taught that the mature followers of Christ have the responsibility of caring for the younger ones.
+Jesus used the model of a shepherd to describe his care for people (John 10:1-18), and then Peter later explained that mature Christians (elders) are to care for God's children in the same way (1 Peter 5:1-4).
+The shepherd (church leader) is to know each of the sheep under his care and each of the sheep (church members) are to know their shepherd in a personal way.
+If this is not true in a spiritual family (church), the group is probably more like a business organization than a family.